 Final Thoughts on Where to Stay in Nice, France

-To recap; Old Town (Vieux Nice) is our number one choice for the best place to stay in Nice.
+If you’re still not quite sure where to stay, the Old Town (Vieux Nice) is my number one choice.
 Not only is it charming and iconic, but you’ll find amazing restaurants, cool bars and pristine beaches at your doorstep.

-Have we missed anything?
-Let us know in the comments below!
-Bon voyage!
+Let me know if I’ve missed anything in the comments below!

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!